MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/network-communications-in-the-background.md

 If you are using WebSockets, [**IXMLHTTPRequest2**](https://docs.microsoft.com/previous-versions/windows/desktop/api/msxml6/nn-msxml6-ixmlhttprequest2), [**System.Net.Http.HttpClient**](https://docs.microsoft.com/uwp/api/Windows.Web.Http.HttpClient), or [**Windows.Web.Http.HttpClient**](/uwp/api/windows.web.http.httpclient), then you must use [**ControlChannelTrigger**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger).

 ## ControlChannelTrigger with WebSockets

+> [!IMPORTANT]
+> The feature described in this section (**ControlChannelTrigger with WebSockets**) is supported in version 10.0.15063.0 of the SDK, and earlier.
+It is also supported in pre-release versions of the [Windows 10 Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

 Some special considerations apply when using [**MessageWebSocket**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.MessageWebSocket) or [**StreamWebSocket**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.StreamWebSocket) with [**ControlChannelTrigger**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger).
 There are some transport-specific usage patterns and best practices that should be followed when using a **MessageWebSocket** or **StreamWebSocket** with **ControlChannelTrigger**.
 In addition, these considerations affect the way that requests to receive packets on the **StreamWebSocket** are handled.
 Requests to receive packets on the **MessageWebSocket** are not affected.

 The following usage patterns and best practices should be followed when using [**MessageWebSocket**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.MessageWebSocket) or [**StreamWebSocket**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.StreamWebSocket) with [**ControlChannelTrigger**](https://docs.microsoft.com/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger):